schombert/Project-Alice/docs/rules.md

 ### Overseas penalty

-For each commodity that has been discovered by *someone*, a nation pays define:PROVINCE_OVERSEAS_PENALTY x number-of-overseas-provinces per day.
-Then take the fraction of each commodity that the nation is *not* able to supply, average them together and multiply by 1/4th to determine the nation's overseas penalty.
+For each commodity that has been discovered by *someone*, a nation must pay define:PROVINCE_OVERSEAS_PENALTY x number-of-overseas-provinces per day.
+The overseas penalty for a nation is then 0.25 x (1 - the average for all discovered commodities of (the-amount-in-stockpile / amount-required)).
+A nation without overseas provinces has a penalty of 0.

 ### Invisible "banking"